 Mr Gul, who owns this land, has been involved in mussel farming to help generate an alternate source of income for the neighboring coastal communities, and will only be happy to let you try your hand at it.

-Please contact us at shivya@indiauntravelled.com to book your stay.
+Please email us at untravel@indiauntravelled.com to plan and book your travels.

 Clam: A laterite stone cottage with an open-rooftop shower, and coconut grudges & hay-thatched roof, facing both the backwaters & the backwater pond.